chm1975/chm/filecoin_consensus_visualization_toold.md

 The Project Manager will be the primary Point of Contact for Filecoin.
 Work arrangements and communication plans include:

-*   100% remote team that works across geographies and timezones.
+*   Team will be working remotely across geographies and timezones.
-*   Set up a shared Slack channel to maintain active dialogue with Filecoing team.
+*   Shared Slack channel will be set up to maintain active dialogue with the Filecoing team.
-*   Set up Slack webhooks from all project management tools for visibility on progress.
+*   Slack webhooks will be set up from all project management tools for visibility on progress.
-*   Weekly updates will be organized and scheduled demos and discussions.
+*   Visibility will be ensured through weekly updates, demos, time and progress reports.
-*   We use agile methodologies (Scrum, Kanban) and periodic time reports.
-Sprints of 2 weeks
+*   Team will be working based on 2-week sprints and follow Agile methodologies (Scrum, Kanban).
-*   Organize work and tickets through a Board Administrator
+*   The project is organized through a board that allows daily monitoring.
+We recommend Zenhub.

 ## Grant Payment Terms